chadcole26/SPED-Alert-for-Michigan-with-Accommodations/README.md

 - Added tracking features identifying who created the accommodation, who last updated it, and who archived it
 - Rewrote the meeting attendance page fragments to use less javascript

+This update can be installed alongside Eric's original plugin to assist in data migration.
+Page names, files, links, etc. have all been updated so there is no overlap.

 This update should also ensure compatibility with PS SIS 21.X and higher.

+Data Migration:
+Data can be exported from the legacy fields and compiled in a template with the following headers:
+- U_MISPED_ACCOMMODATIONS.StudentsDCID
+- U_MISPED_ACCOMMODATIONS.ACCOMMODATION
+- U_MISPED_ACCOMMODATIONS.CONDITION
+- U_MISPED_ACCOMMODATIONS.FREQUENCY
+- U_MISPED_ACCOMMODATIONS.LOCATION

+Make sure you export the DCID for students and import your compiled template into the U_MISPED_ACCOMMODATIONS extension table using Data Import Manager.